Peanutunbound Unveils $PUBD To Redefine Ethereum’S Future With Layer 2 Solutions

+(MENAFN- GlobeNewsWire - Nasdaq) PeanutUnbound is a visionary Layer 2 solution redefining blockchain efficiency and scalability.

-(MENAFN- Zex PR Wire) Singapore, 7th January 2025, ZEX PR WIRE , PeanutUnbound ($PUBD) proudly announces the launch of its innovative Layer 2 solution designed to revolutionize Ethereum's ecosystem.
+Singapore, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- PeanutUnbound ($PUBD) proudly announces the launch of its innovative Layer 2 solution designed to revolutionize Ethereum's ecosystem.

 Combining cutting-edge technology, community-driven initiatives, and a vibrant vision, PeanutUnbound seeks to overcome the limitations of Layer 1 networks.
 With blazing transaction speeds, low fees, and a robust ecosystem, $PUBD marks a new chapter in Ethereum's evolution.